andywag/NeuralHDL/docs/architecture/backpropagate.md

 ## Back Propagation

-Back propagation uses the same basic structure as the feedforward and tap update algorithm using the equation below :
+Back propagation uses the same structure as the feedforward and tap update algorithm using the equation below :

 * Equation : TBD